OwnersUp/ownersup.com/_drafts/5-things-you-can-do-in-an-hour-or-less-to-make-yourself-more-productive-at-work.md

 **Above All, Be Efficient with Your Time**

-It should come to no surprise that moms tend to be the most productive CEOs and entrepreneurs, squeezing the most out of every hour of the workday.
+It should come to no surprise that moms tend to be the [most productive CEOs and entrepreneurs](https://www.forbes.com/sites/jopiazza/2017/06/01/why-becoming-a-mom-makes-you-a-better-entrepreneur/){: target="_blank"}, squeezing the most out of every hour of the workday.
 They don’t overanalyze, nor lament on perfectionism; they just get the job done.
 It’s this at-work efficiency, regardless of whether or not you’re a parent, all entrepreneurs and business owners should strive to achieve—and doing any of the above tasks will definitely help get you there.

 &nbsp;